vkuhlmann/vkuhlmann.github.io/latex/configuration/fixingVSCode.md

 ## Common errors

-When installing VS Code, you might encounter some hurdles trying to compile LaTeX.
+When setting up VS Code with LaTeX, you might encounter some hurdles trying to compile.
 There are two frequent problems:

 1. LaTeX fatal error: spawn pdflatex ENOENT